surister/cratedb-tableau-connector/README.md

 Note: `postgresql-42.7.5.jar` does not seem to work.

-### Get the connector.
+### Get the CrateDB connector.

-Clone the repository `git clone https://github.com/crate/cratedb-tableau-connector.git` or manually download `cratedb_jdbc`.
+You can find the connector in the [release section.](https://github.com/crate/cratedb-tableau-connector/releases)

 Put it in: